 - An Information Booklet for the Analytical Writing Placement Examination for discussion of writing standards and examples of acceptable college freshman-level scored essays.

 - Academic Literacy: A Statement on Competencies Expected of Entering Students to California's Public Colleges and Universities [PDF] for a description of the language arts material that almost all regularly admitted freshmen have learned.

 English as a Second Language (ESL) / English Language Development (ELD)

 Advanced-level English courses for second language learners may be approved to meet the English (“b”) subject requirement.
-Courses at this level must include college-preparatory composition and literature comparable to other college-preparatory English courses described above.
+Courses must allow students to develop fluency in academic language.
+Assignments and activities require students to accomplish a variety of intellectually challenging tasks, calling on them to demonstrate, at an advanced linguistic level of competence, their ability to use a variety of writing techniques, modes of development and formal conventions.
+Courses at this level must include college-preparatory composition and literature comparable to other mainstream college-preparatory English courses described above.

-When applying to the University, students can use only one year of English coursework for second language learners to meet their four-year English requirement for UC admissions.
+When applying to the University, students may use only one year of English coursework for second language learners to meet their four-year English requirement for UC admissions.

 Samples of courses approved in the “b” subject area are available for reference as you prepare your own course for UC approval.

 Other options for satisfying the “b” subject requirement